roman-milk/roman-milk.github.io/human-doll.md

+===

- ****** Human Doll Ch.
-03 ****** byStoryTeller07© The more he read the more he wondered how involved she had been.
+The more he read the more he wondered how involved she had been.
 Had she tried it on or just seen it demonstrated?
 Either way it could have brought out something from her subconscious that needed expressing.
 He wondered if she needed to be a doll like the one propped up on the sofa last night or was the need more generalised.

  He would soon find out when she prepared herself for him and came downstairs.